 - 1. If your partner does not follow the conditions, he will be brought back to court. - 2.
-If your partner does not follow the conditions, he might also be charged with another offence. - 3.
-If your partner is on probation, it might be a crime for him to contact you. - 4.
-If your partner is on probation, he must report to his probation officer.
+If your partner does not follow the conditions, he might also be sentenced for breaching probation. - 3.
+If your partner has committed criminal offences before, they may be sent to jail. - 4.
+If you receive a subpoena, you must go to the trial as a witness.